yeesian/ArchGDAL.jl/docs/src/considerations.md

 ## Missing and Null Semantics in GDAL

-When reading the fields of a feature, ArchGDAL observes the following behavior:
+When reading the fields of a feature using `getfield(feature, i)`, ArchGDAL observes the following behavior:

 | Field | null    | notnull |
 |-------|---------|---------|